zatovitch/number-guessing-game/README.md

 # Number Guessing Game

-## Overview
+## Description
-The Number Guessing Game is a simple interactive game where the player attempts to guess a randomly generated number within a certain range.
-The game provides feedback on whether the guess is too high, too low, or correct.
+The Number Guessing Game is a simple command-line game where the player tries to guess a randomly generated number between 1 and 100.
+The game provides feedback on whether the guess is too high or too low, and indicates if the guess is close to the target number.

 ## Features
-- Random number generation
+- Random number generation between 1 and 100
 - User input for guesses
-- Feedback on guesses
-- Win/loss conditions
+- Feedback on whether the guess is too high, too low, or close to the target number
+- Keeps track of the number of attempts
+- Congratulates the player when the correct number is guessed

 ## Getting Started